 Mark D. Collins received his Juris Doctorate from Salmon P. Chase College of Law in 1994, and received his Bachelor of Arts degree in Political Science and French from Morehead State University in 1991.
+Mark is licensed to practice law in Kentucky and Tennessee.
 After graduating from law school, Mark began serving his country in the United States Army at Fort Knox, Kentucky.
 After completing a six month Armor Officer Basic Course training, he completed eight years in the US Army Reserve with the 100th Division at Hopkinsville, Kentucky.
-Mark has been a practicing attorney for 25 years with a focus in the areas of real estate, probate, guardianship, and Wills and Trusts.
+Mark has been a practicing attorney for 26 years with a focus in the areas of real estate, probate, guardianship, and Wills and Trusts.
 His practice is now centered on elder law issues.

 Mark maintains the highest standards of education related to elder law issues.
-He is a member of the National Association of Elder Law Attorneys, a member of Elder Counsel, LLC, a member of the Kentucky Bar Association Elder Law Section, and is an accredited Veterans Claims Attorney.
+He is a member of the National Association of Elder Law Attorneys, a member of Elder Counsel, LLC, a member of the Kentucky and Tennessee Bar Associations Elder law Sections, and is an accredited Veterans Claims Attorney.
 He often speaks on Elder Law related issues.
 He is active in his local church, Elkton Baptist Church, Rotary Club, American Legion, and serves as a director on the Todd County Chamber of Commerce, and on many other boards and committees.